03anushka03/qiskit-learning/week2/README.md

-# 📘 Week 2: Quantum Algorithms and Variational Methods
+# 📘 Week 2: Quantum Algorithms

 ## Overview

-In Week 2, the focus was on implementing standard quantum algorithms and exploring variational quantum algorithms using **Qiskit**.
+In Week 2, the focus was on implementing standard quantum algorithms using **Qiskit**.
 The objective was to gain hands-on familiarity with quantum circuit construction, algorithmic structure, and simulation-based evaluation on ideal backends.

 Due to time and external constraints, not all planned components were completed in full depth.
 However, the core ideas and implementations were explored sufficiently to build a strong foundational understanding.